-Clayton State expects faculty to respect the rights and freedom of students at CSU.
-In particular, CSU endorses the following statements published on the Comment [jrb15]: The question was raised that this needs to be consistent with the Student Handbook.
+Comment [jrb18]: The question was raised that this needs to be consistent with the Student Handbook.
 Is it?
 The Associate Provost thinks maybe it is not.

-SENATE ACCEPTED REVISIONS AS WRITTEN 12.6.2011
+Comment [jrb19]: Without changing the policy, change reference to AAUP link to be a footnote to cite source.
+As it stands, there could be a problem if the text on the AAUP cite changes.

+Comment [jrb20]: Again, formatting issues, why the italics?

-1217 American Association of University Professors (AAUP) website 1218 http://www.aaup.org/AAUP/pubsres/policydocs/contents/stud-rights.htm.
-1219 Academic institutions exist for the transmission of knowledge, the pursuit of 1220 truth, the development of students, and the general well-being of society.
-Free 1221 inquiry and free expression are indispensable to the attainment of these goals.
-1222 As members of the academic community, students should be encouraged to 1223 develop the capacity for critical judgment and to engage in a sustained and 1224 independent search for truth.
-Institutional procedures for achieving these 1225 purposes may vary from campus to campus, but the minimal standards of 1226 academic freedom of students outlined below are essential to any community 1227 of scholars.
-1228 Freedom to teach and freedom to learn are inseparable facets of academic 1229 freedom.
-The freedom to learn depends upon appropriate opportunities and 1230 conditions in the classroom, on the campus, and in the larger community.
-In 1231 order to protect the freedom of students to learn, as well as enhance their 1232 participation in the life of the academic community, students should be free 1233 from exploitation or harassment.
-Students should exercise their freedom with 1234 responsibility.
-1235 The responsibility to secure and to respect general conditions conducive to 1236 the freedom to learn is shared by all members of the academic community.
-1237 Each college and university has a duty to develop policies and procedures 1238 that provide and safeguard this freedom.
-Such policies and procedures should 1239 be developed at each institution within the framework of general standards 1240 and with the broadest possible participation of the members of the academic 1241 community.
+conditions in the classroom, on the campus, and in the larger community.
+In order to protect the freedom of students to learn, as well as enhance their participation in the life of the academic community, students should be free from exploitation or harassment.
+Students should exercise their freedom with responsibility.

+The responsibility to secure and to respect general conditions conducive to the freedom to learn is shared by all members of the academic community.
+Each college and university has a duty to develop policies and procedures that provide and safeguard this freedom.
+Such policies and procedures should be developed at each institution within the framework of general standards and with the broadest possible participation of the members of the academic community.
 The purpose of this statement is to enumerate the essential provisions for students' freedom to learn.

-1242 1243 1244 211.05.02 Faculty Responsibilities and Protection of Student Freedoms 1245 1.
-Protection of Students' Freedom of Expression 1246 Students have the right to learn and to inquire.
-They have a right to examine 1247 1248 and discuss questions of interest, to take stands on issues, and to support 1249 causes, by orderly means, which do not impede the collegial process of 1250 learning.
-1251 Faculty in the classroom should encourage free discussion, inquiry, and 1252 expression.
-They should make students aware of viewpoints differing from 1253 their own, should carefully distinguish between fact and opinion, and should 1254 never require agreement on debatable matters as the price of academic 1255 success.
-Faculty should encourage students to develop the capacity for critical 1256 judgment and to engage in a sustained and independent search for truth in and 1257 out of the classroom.
+211.05.02 Faculty Responsibilities and Protection of Student Freedoms

+1. Protection of Students' Freedom of Expression

+Students have the right to learn and to inquire.
+They have a right to examine and discuss questions of interest, to take stands on issues, and to support causes, by orderly means, which do not impede the collegial process of learning.

+Faculty in the classroom should encourage free discussion, inquiry, and expression.
+They should make students aware of viewpoints differing from their own, should carefully distinguish between fact and opinion, and should never require agreement on debatable matters as the price of academic success.
+Faculty should encourage students to develop the capacity for critical judgment and to engage in a sustained and independent search for truth in and out of the classroom.